pytorch/ort/torch_ort_inference/docs/install.md

 By default, torch-ort-inference depends on PyTorch 1.12 and ONNX Runtime OpenVINO EP 1.12.

-Install torch-ort-inference with OpenVINO dependencies
+Install torch-ort-infer with OpenVINO dependencies

-- `pip install torch-ort-inference[openvino]`
+- `pip install torch-ort-infer[openvino]`

 ## Test your installation